magento/devdocs/guides/v2.1/payments-integrations/vault/enabler.md

 }
 {% endhighlight %}

-### Request data builder
+## Request data builder

-Now, customers are allowed to enable _Vault_, but also payment should send this details to a payment processor.
+The payment must send this details to a payment processor.
-In our case we just set `storeInVaultOnSuccess` in transaction request:
+In the Braintree vault implementation, we just set `storeInVaultOnSuccess` in transaction request:

 {% highlight php startinline=1 %}
 class VaultDataBuilder implements BuilderInterface